 The early postnatal period is a time of great change and adjustment as you get used to parenting your newborn.
 The early days can be a steep learning curve, for some parents it can be wonderful, challenging, exciting and exhausting even if this is not your first baby.
 Your midwife will be there to guide and support you during this important time.
 Your midwife will visit you at home every day initially and then every few days until both you and she are confident that all is going well.

 Your midwife will then normally see you every week up until your baby is six weeks of age.
-These later visits can be in your home or in either our Ashmore or Burleigh Heads clinic.
+These later visits can be in your home or in our Ashmore clinic.
 During your visits your midwife will provide you with breastfeeding support, offer advice on settling techniques for your baby, check your healing and recovery, and discuss any concerns you may have.

 Six Week Visit